RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ### Overview

-There are 4 steps to a turn, performed in order:
+There are 6 steps to a turn, performed in order:

 1. Play a Glyph Card
 2. Move a Druid Token
+3. Choose a Leyline Path and Channel Energy Over it
-3. Place Energy Cubes on Magic Circle Cards in a Leyline Path
+3. Place Energy Cubes on Magic Circle Cards along the chosen Leyline Path
-4. Remove Energy Cubes on Magic Circle Cards in a Leyline Path
+4. Remove Energy Cubes on Magic Circle Cards along the chosen Leyline Path
 5. Acquire Magic Circle Cards for Splendor
 6. Check for Endgame